rcasanovan/iMovies/README.md

 I'm using the api from **themoviedb.org** (you can check the api documentation [here](https://www.themoviedb.org/documentation/api)).

-You just need create an account to have access to the api.
+You just need to create an account to have access to the api.
 Once you do it you'll able to get information for movies in a JSON format like this:

 ```json
 {